-For many small business owners on solid footing, it’s difficult to find a second to consider a 401(k) plan and which plan design will work best for their company.
+For many small business owners, it’s difficult to find a second to consider a 401(k) plan and which plan design will work best for their company.
 So, it’s not surprising that many owners miss the deadline to start a special, simple-to-manage 401(k) plan referred to as a “Safe Harbor 401(k).”
 It is the most popular plan type purchased by small businesses for several reasons.
 Here’s a quick Q&A with important facts to know.

 What is the Safe Harbor 401(k) Plan Deadline?